craibo/ha_strava/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)
 # Picking up the Pieces
-An abandoned project which needs a home, so hopefully I can keep it alive for a little longer.
+A project which needs a home, so hopefully I can keep it alive for a little longer.

 This is a fork from @madmic1314 <https://github.com/madmic1314/ha_strava> after they abandoned the project